Canadian Investors: Italian Real Estate 2024

 Canadian investors exploring Italian real estateWith the aforementioned exemption under the FPPRA, Canadian investors exploring Italian real estate can now seize promising prospects.

 Italian properties located in areas with fewer than 10,000 inhabitants have now become accessible to Canadian buyers.
+To find out more about these areas click here.

 This legal change creates opportunities for Canadian investors exploring Italian real estate markets.